 All of the above efforts would be in vain if the assumption process was static, and the plan would have to deal with the consequences of actual experience differing from assumptions after forty or fifty years of compounded errors.
 However, actuarial funding methods for pension plans all allow for periodic corrections of assumptions to conform with reality as it unfolds.
-This process of repeated correction of estimates produces results which although imperfect is nevertheless a reasonable approach to determine the contribution levels which will provide for the future benefits of plan participants.
+Annually revising estimates yields results that, though imperfect, are effective for establishing contribution levels to ensure future benefits for plan participants.